 In September 2012 she began attending William Paterson University where she received her Masters in Jazz Piano Performance.
 She took private lessons with acclaimed pianists Harold Mabern and James Weidman.
 She also had the privilege of taking a semester of arranging lessons with master Cecil Bridgewater and three semesters of classical piano lessons with the amazing pianist and educator Gary Kirkpatrick.
 While studying at William Paterson she performed in ensembles directed by the late master of the piano, Mulgrew Miller, as well as Bill Mobley, Rich Perry, and Bill Goodwin among many others.
 For her last two semesters he was the pianist in the William Paterson Jazz Orchestra led by head of the WP Jazz Department, Dr. David Demsey.
 In this band she had the opportunity to perform with NEA Jazz Master Jimmy Heath and legendary jazz vibraphonist Steve Nelson.
 Kelly also received the Outstanding Graduate Music Student Award for her class.
 In June 2014 Kelly was chosen to be the pianist in the William Paterson Colombia Band, which toured three cities in Colombia, South America.
 In Colombia, the band taught at two week long jazz clinics and performed at three large concert halls.

-Kelly has already performed at legendary clubs such as Blue Note, Dizzy’s Club Coca Cola, Apollo Theater, Smalls Jazz Club, Mezzrow, Fat Cat Jazz Bar, Minton's, Zinc Bar, and Rockwood Music Hall among many other restaurants and venues in the city.
+Kelly has already performed at legendary clubs such as Blue Note, Dizzy’s Club Coca Cola, Apollo Theater, Smalls Jazz Club, Mezzrow, Fat Cat Jazz Bar, Minton's, Zinc Bar, B.B.
+Kings and Rockwood Music Hall among many other restaurants and venues in the city.
 She has performed in bands alongside established jazz musicians such as Christian McBride, Steve Wilson, Jimmy Heath, Steve Nelson, Bill Goodwin, Rich Perry, Winard Harper, Philip Harper, Stacy Dillard, Jonathan Barber, Josh Evans, Bruce Williams and Jovan Alexandre among others.

 Kelly's latest project was recording her first jazz album featuring her originals and arrangments with her small group and her sextet featuring Christian McBride, Steve Nelson, Josh Evans, Noam Israeli, Tamir Shmerling, Jovan Alexandre, Matt Dwonszyk, Mike Troy, and Kush Abadey.
 She plans to release this record in 2017.
 With this album she strives to allow listeners to feel a sense of connectedness and relatability with the world, and seek comfort and relaxation in her music.